TeamRegio/EpiRegioDB/docs/UseCases.rst

 Interactive tables
 =================

 All result tables possess additional functionalities like the possibility to filter for certain values or to sort the table by a selected column.
 Moreover, there are several links included.
-For every REM you can click on the chromosome value in its row to view this REM's region inside of the UCSC 'Genome Browser <https://genome.ucsc.edu/>'_.
+For every REM you can click on the chromosome value in its row to view this REM's region inside of the `UCSC Genome Browser <https://genome.ucsc.edu/>`_.
 The values in the column *Associated REM cluster* redirects you to a new table with all the REM contained in this cluster.
 Further, each *Gene ID* in all the tables is also a link that brings you to a new table in which all the REMs are shown that are associated with this gene.
 After performing a Gene Query, you can click the gene ID in the query header to get to a table containing more details that we have about your queried genes.
-In addition, inside of this table the gene IDs will redirect you to the gene's 'GeneCard <https://www.genecards.org/>'_.
+In addition, inside of this table the gene IDs will redirect you to the gene's `GeneCard <https://www.genecards.org/>`_.

 Results in detail